Lab-Brat/labbrat.net/content/blog/gsoc2023/week2.md

 ### Plans for Week 3
 The updater's output currently is too messy and it's all over the place.
 Time to tidy that up!

 An important part of the project is the parser that will read and understand logs from emerge.
 I plan to start coding the parser next week.

-And I can't forget – I need to learn how to post blogs on Gentoo's website.
+And almost forgot – I need to learn how to post blogs on Gentoo's website and post a project announcement on it.
+I think gentoo_update is ready to get some more attention and user feedback.